ScaffoldOps/scaffoldops-docs/architecture.md

 ### 5.2 Target-state stage handoff

-The generation-to-deployment boundary must include a durable handoff artifact.
+The generation-to-deployment boundary must eventually include a durable handoff artifact outside the worker pod filesystem.

 That means the design should explicitly include:

-- an artifact store, repository, or other durable output location
+- an artifact store, repository, or other durable output location such as MinIO/S3 or an artifact repository
 - an artifact reference in `deployment-requested`
 - request identity and target deployment metadata in both Kafka contracts